comet-toolkit/punpy/README.md

 ## License

-obsarray is free software licensed under the
+punpy is free software licensed under the
 [GNU Public License (v3)](./LICENSE).

 ## Acknowledgements

-obsarray has been developed by [Pieter De Vis](https://www.comet-toolkit.org/author/pieter-de-vis/).
+punpy has been developed by [Pieter De Vis](https://www.comet-toolkit.org/author/pieter-de-vis/).

 The development has been funded by: